knurling-rs/Knurling-companion-app/README.md

 This is a companion app built with Vite + Vue + Tauri, to track the data send by HC-SR04 sensor.

-Tauri 🐂, the back-end part, is built in VITE.
+Tauri 🐂, the back-end part, is built inside [Vite](https://vitejs.dev/).
 You can find all the files in `src-tauri`.

 `src` contain the front-end files.